 Over time, the smoker develops a tolerance to nicotine.
 Tolerance means that it takes more nicotine to get the same effect that the smoker used to get from smaller amounts.
 This leads to an increase in smoking.
 At some point, the smoker reaches a certain nicotine level and then keeps smoking to keep the level of nicotine within a comfortable range.

 When a person finishes a cigarette, the nicotine level in the body starts to drop, going lower and lower.
 The pleasant feelings wear off, and the smoker notices wanting a smoke.
 If smoking is postponed, the smoker may start to feel irritated and edgy.
-Usually it doesn’t reach the point of real withdrawal symptoms, but the smoker gets more uncomfortable over time.
+Usually it doesn’t reach the point of serious withdrawal symptoms, but the smoker gets more uncomfortable over time.
 When the person smokes a cigarette, the unpleasant feelings fade, and the cycle continues.

 Nicotine withdrawal symptoms can lead quitters back to smoking